MicRym/LaserHarp/README.md

 # LaserHarph
 This project was made for event called "Festival of Science and art in Poznan".
-This code was used to detect that user has played one of the laser strings.
+Arduino code was used to detect that user has played one of the laser strings.
 Code was implemented for Arduino MEGA.

 The Laser Harph looked like this: